JaxPlays-Inc/jaxplays.org/content/productions/2024/2024-For-Whom-the-Southern-Belle-Tolls.md

 ---
 title: For Whom the Southern Belle Tolls
-Theatre: A Classic Theatre
+theatre: A Classic Theatre
-Venue: The Center for Spiritual Living
+venue: The Center for Spiritual Living
 date: 2024-02-09
 opening_date: 2024-02-09
 closing_date: 2024-02-09